willemarcel/osm-comments-api/README.md

 # osm-comments-api
-Expose a RESTful API for OSM Notes and Changeset Comments
+Expose a RESTful API for OSM Notes and Changeset Comments. _Work in progress_.